Cornwall, in South-West England, is probably the most popular holiday destination in the UK.

 Where is Landal Gwel an Mor?

 Gwel an Mor Luxury Resort is in Portreath, Cornwall.
-It’s the perfect location for a relaxing holiday or if you’re a bimbler, Newquay, Padstow, St Ives, Penzance and Lands End are all within a reasonable driving distance.
+It’s the perfect location for a relaxing holiday, or if you’re a bimbler, Newquay, Padstow, St Ives, Penzance, and Lands End are all within a reasonable driving distance.
+See our roundup: A Weekend Break in North Devon and Cornwall.

 What is Landal Gwel an Mor Resort?